-Kaiser Permanente stroke patients receive this clot-busting medication more than twice as fast as the national average.
-Recently, all of Kaiser Permanente’s eligible 37 medical centers — in Northern California, Southern California, Oregon and Hawaii — were recipients of a 2017 “Get With the Guidelines” award given by the American Heart Association and the American Stroke Association.
-The honor, which analyzes nearly 3,000 hospitals in the U.S., is awarded to hospitals that demonstrate high commitment to following guidelines shown to improve patient outcomes, including quick diagnosis and treatment.
+Kaiser Permanente stroke patients receive the clot-busting medication r-tPA more than twice as fast as the national average.
+Recently, all 39 Kaiser Permanente medical centers — in Northern California, Southern California, Oregon, and Hawaii — were recipients of the 2021 Gold Plus Quality Achievement Award from the Get With The Guidelines-Stroke program of the American Heart Association/American Stroke Association.
+The program analyzes more than 2,000 hospitals in the United States, recognizing those that demonstrate consistent adherence to the latest scientific treatment guidelines for stroke.

-“When a stroke happens, minutes matter,” said Mai Nguyen-Huynh, MD, MAS, vascular neurologist and research scientist with the Kaiser Permanente Division of Research.
+“When a stroke happens, minutes matter,” said Mai Nguyen-Huynh, MD, vascular neurologist and research scientist with the Kaiser Permanente Division of Research.
 “Faster treatment with r-tPA, which dissolves the stroke-causing clot and restores blood flow to the brain, is strongly associated with better functional outcomes for stroke patients.”

-“Processes that used to happen sequentially during a stroke alert, one after another, are now happening at the same time, allowing us to quickly, safely and confidently provide evaluation and treatment with r-tPA to stroke patients who can benefit,” said Jeffrey Klingman, MD, chair of chiefs of neurology for Kaiser Permanente Northern California.
+“Processes that used to happen sequentially during a stroke alert, one after another, are now happening at the same time, allowing us to quickly, safely, and confidently provide evaluation and treatment with r-tPA to stroke patients who can benefit,” said Jeffrey Klingman, MD, chair of chiefs of neurology for Kaiser Permanente in Northern California.

-“When minutes count, Kaiser Permanente’s telestroke model delivers,” explains Navdeep Sangha, MD, who leads telestroke efforts in Southern California.
+“When minutes count, Kaiser Permanente’s telestroke model delivers,” explained Navdeep Sangha, MD, who leads telestroke efforts in Southern California.
 “For our patients, our coordinated process provides precious time to receive potentially life-saving care for an ischemic stroke.”

-Wilms now plays golf every day and hikes as if “nothing ever happened.”
+He now plays golf every day and hikes as if “nothing ever happened.”